sanmai/pipeline/README.md

 # Known caveats

-- Since all callback are lazily evaluated as more data coming in and out, make sure you consume the results with a plain `foreach` or use a `reduce()`.
+- Since all callback are [lazily evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) as more data coming in and out, you must consume the results with a plain `foreach` or use a `reduce()` to make sure processing happens.

         foreach ($pipeline as $result) {
             // Processing happens only if you consume the results.